Alerts

 FOR THE TIDAL POTOMAC AND MD PORTION OF THE CHESAPEAKE BAY.

 Tidal Potomac River and Maryland portion of Chesapeake Bay.
 Forecasts of wave heights do not include effects of wind direction relative to tidal currents.
 Expect higher waves when winds are blowing against the tidal flow.
 Waves flat where waters are iced over.
-High pressure will build across the Mid-Atlantic through Wednesday.
-A cold front will cross the area Wednesday night.
-A second cold front will cross the region Thursday, with a third set to cross Friday.
-Arctic high pressure will build across the Midwest, Great Lakes and Northeast this weekend as low pressure develops and lifts up from the south.
-Small Craft Advisories will likely be needed Wednesday into Wednesday night, and may be needed late Friday into the weekend.
+A cold front will cross the waters tonight.
+Another cold front will pass through Wednesday night.
+Otherwise high pressure will remain south and west of the area through Friday.
+Small Craft Advisories may be needed Wednesday night into Thursday.
+Freezing spray advisories are possible during periods of elevated winds this week.
+A coastal storm is also possible this weekend.
+Should it track close enough to the eastern seaboard, Gale Warnings would be possible.